KP0823/qwenAIModel/README.md

 - `seen_headlines.json` — MD5 dedup hashes to prevent re-feeding headlines

 **3. Decision Engine** — `agent.py`
-Builds a rich context prompt from sensor data and memory, calls the local Qwen model, and parses the forced Chain-of-Thought (`<think>`) + structured JSON array response.
-The parser accepts both JSON arrays (1-3 actions) and single JSON objects (backward compatible).
+Before building the trading prompt, runs a two-stage news enrichment pass: keyword scoring classifies every article by macro/sector relevance (1-10), identifies the closest sector ETF, and extracts large-cap ticker mentions; relevant Reddit posts then get a single small Qwen batch call for BULLISH/BEARISH/NEUTRAL sentiment (understands Reddit slang; falls back to keyword sentiment on timeout).
+Only articles scoring ≥ 6 reach the model.
+The enriched articles are also written to `enriched_news.json` for the dashboard.
+Then builds a rich context prompt, calls the local Qwen model, and parses the forced Chain-of-Thought (`<think>`) + structured JSON array response.
 A single HOLD in any batch cancels all actions.
 Applies safety guardrails before routing to the execution layer.

 **4. Execution & Guardrails** — `broker.py` + `agent.py`
 Executes each action in the batch sequentially via Alpaca, protected by multiple safety layers: a circuit breaker (prior-day comparison), a rolling trade rate limiter, a technical signal agreement filter (blocks trades that contradict momentum indicators), a SELL position guard (skips sells on unheld tickers), and automatic GTC trailing stop-losses on every BUY.
 SELL amounts are clipped to actual position value.
 BUY amounts exceeding available cash are proportionally scaled down across the batch.